 Repairs, management, strata fees, council rates = $3,500

 Net cash flow per annum before tax: $4,000

-Note that this is the net cash flow: it does not yet take into consideration income tax or depreciation, which could adjust the final cash flow to more or less favourable for the landlord.
+Note: This is the net cash flow: it does not yet take into consideration income tax or depreciation, which could adjust the final cash flow to be more or less favourable for the landlord.

 However, in basic terms, this example shows how a positive cash flow property is returning a profit from day one.